jahanarun/blog/content/en/post/airvpn-pfsense.md

 #### In the "Tunnel Configuration"
-* Check "Enable Tunnel"
+* Check "Enable Tunnel".
-* Add a good understandable description like "AirVPN Wireguard tunnel"
+* Add a good understandable description like "AirVPN Wireguard tunnel".
 * Set the "Listen port" to the value present in the "Endpoint" field of the config.
-In my case, it is **1637**
+In my case, it is **1637**.
 * In "Interface Keys", copy and paste the "PrivateKey" field from config and press tab key.
 You should see the "Public Key" text auto filled.

 #### In the "Interface Configuration"
-* Enter "Interface Address" and the CIDR value from config's *Interface* section
+* Enter "Interface Address" and the CIDR value from config's *Interface* section.

+*CIDR act as subnet mask.
+Read more about it [here]("https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#Subnet_masks")*.

 Save the tunnel configuration by clicking "Save Tunnel".